Against a Penal Substitute:

 Sin not sinner.
 Jesus was made sin.
 But knew not the sin He carried.
 Unlike Adam and Eve, He never forsook God to join another.
 So, He died with sin, still never knowing them, never trusting them spiritually.
 Thus His God, raised Him up from them.

 The Old Testament Lambs were not punished while they took sins away.
 So also, Christ.
-On the cross sins are killed, not sinners punished.
-For He doesn’t replace us, but our sins.
+On the cross sins die, not sinners punished.
+Basically, He doesn’t replace us, but our sins.

 Col 2:8-14 Beware lest any man spoil you through philosophy and vain deceit,